redis-performance/pubsub-sub-bench/DOCKER_SETUP.md

 ⚠️ **Important**: Use an access token, not your Docker Hub password, for better security.

+### Credential Validation

+All Docker publishing workflows include automatic credential validation:

+- **PR Validation**: Checks if credentials are available but continues without them (expected for forks)
+- **Master/Release Publishing**: **Requires** credentials and fails if not configured
+- **Local Testing**: Warns if credentials are missing but continues validation

+This ensures that:
+- External contributors can still validate Docker builds in PRs
+- Publishing workflows fail fast if credentials are misconfigured
+- Local development works regardless of credential status

 ## 🚀 Automated Publishing

 Once secrets are configured, Docker images will be automatically published: